-ARCADIA SIT offers two steps to monitor project activities:
+ARCADIA SIT proposes two steps of monitoring activities:

-Meetings are formal events involving the contractor’s representative (project manager), and the client manager, with the goal of defining the basics of the project and planning the future actions to be taken.
+- Periodic and planned meetings : these are formal events involving the contractor’s representative (project manager), and the client’s manager, with the aim of defining the bases of the project and planning the future actions to be undertaken.

 - Report on previous actions